About

 With my long-time co-founder Ariel Barmat I built Weegoh, one of the first location-based social networks in Latin America, and then Oony, a shopping recommendation platform that grew to a catalog of several million products across fifteen countries.
 Oony is also where I first shipped machine learning in production — classifiers for deal quality and ranking, back when "ML" still meant scikit-learn and feature engineering.
 The thread that started there runs straight through to what I'm building now.

-2005 — The Linux kernel
+2005 — Linux kernel SIP modules

 What I'm looking for